 H and L cover forward progress of runner.
-R and B hustle to sideline area or team area when the ball is dead.
-U moves to a clear area between 9-yard marks and inbounds line, and toward H or L. When there is no threat of foul, H or L secures replacement ball from Ball Assistant and relays to U. If the ball is dead in or behind the neutral zone, R may secure replacement ball and relay to U. When conditions permit, the R should assist the U by moving to the succeeding spot and spotting the ball.
-Fluid coordination and communication between the R and U will ensure the most efficient spotting of the ball.
+R and F or S hustle to sideline area or team area when the ball is dead.
+U moves to a clear area between 9-yard marks and inbounds line, and toward F or S. When there is no threat of foul, F or S secures replacement ball from Ball Assistant and relays to U. If the ball is dead in or behind neutral zone, R may secure replacement ball and relay to U. When conditions permit, the R should assist the U by moving to the succeeding spot and spotting the ball.
+Fluid coordination and communication between the R and

+U will ensure the most efficient spotting of the ball.